OnsenUI/OnsenUI/README.md

 Onsen UI
 ===
 Onsen UI is an HTML5 UI framework for building modern mobile application.
 Onsen UI make building application simple by basing on the concept of Web Component.
 Application can be build using **html tags** web developers already know.
+It is built on top of [AngularJs](http://angularjs.org/) and [Topcoat](topcoat.io)

 [Monaca IDE](http://monaca.mobi) fully supports OnsenUI plugin.

-Onsen UI is built on top of [AngularJs](http://angularjs.org/) and [Topcoat](topcoat.io)

 ## Demo